jyn514/jyn514.github.io/content/I-want-a-better-build-executor.md

 ## did you just reinvent buck2?
 Kinda.
 Ronin takes a lot of ideas from buck2.
 It differs in two major ways:
 - It does not expect to be a top-level build system.
 It is perfectly happy to read (and encourages) generated files from a higher level configure tool.
 This allows systems like CMake and Meson to mechanically translate Ninja files into this new format, so builds for existing projects can get nice things.
 - It allows you to gradually transition from non-hermetic to hermetic builds, without forcing you to fix all your rules at once, and with tracing to help you find where you need to make your fixes.
-Buck2 only supports non-hermetic builds for [system toolchains](https://buck2.build/docs/concepts/toolchains), not anything else, and doesn’t support tracing at all.
+Buck2 doesn’t support tracing at all.
+It technically supports non-hermetic builds, but you don't get many benefits compared to using a different build system, and it's still high cost to switch build systems [^buck-correction].

+The main advantage of Ronin is that it can slot in underneath existing build systems people are already using—CMake and Meson—without needing changes to your build files at all.
 ## summary
 In this post I describe what a build executor does, some features I would like to see from an executor (with a special focus on tracing), and a design for a new executor called `ronin` that allows existing projects generating ninja files to gradually transition to hermetic builds over time, without a “flag day” that requires rewriting the whole build system.